User Guide

 Searching the repository

-To search the repository, invoke one of the following commands:
+To search the repository, invoke one of the following commands (search and list are synonyms):

 The optional query is a query string in the OpenSearch format.
 For example: